Karluks: Mongol era

-In the 1211 a Mongol detachment under command of Khubilai noyon, one of Genghis Khan's generals, appeared in the northern part of Zhetysu.
-Arslan Khan Karluk, probably the son of Arslan khan and brother of Mamdu khan, killed the Khitan governor of Kayalik and proclaimed his loyalty to Genghis Khan.
+In 1211 a Mongol detachment under the command of Qubilai Noyon appeared in the northern part of Jetisu.
+Karluk Arslan Khan, probably the son of Arslan khan and brother of Mamdu khan, killed the Khitan governor of Kayalik and proclaimed his loyalty to Genghis Khan.
 The Collection of Annals records that Genghis Khan removed his title from Karluk Arslan Khan: "Let your name be Sartaktai", i.e. Sart, said the sovereign.

 After the absorption of the Kara-Khanid Khanate by the Chagatai Khanate, the ethnonym Karluk became rarely used.
-The Karluk language was the primary basis for the later lingua-franca of the Chagatai Khanate and Central Asia under the Timurid dynasty.
+The Karluk language was the primary basis for the later lingua franca of the Chagatai Khanate and Central Asia under the Timurid dynasty.
 It is therefore designated by linguists and historians as the Chagatai language, but its contemporaries, such as Timur and Babur, simply called it Turki.

-Modern period

-In the 20th century, the geopolitical Great Game among great powers demanded the creation of modern nationalities among Central Asian Turks.
-The ethnonym "Karluk" was not revived.
-Instead, Uzbek and Uyghur became the two major divisions among speakers of modern variants of the Chagatai language.
-Under these two modern nationalities, there are subgroups like the Uyghur Dolan, Aynur and several regional populations of Uzbeks.
-Some of the Uzbeks share more similarities with Kipchak groups like the Karakalpak and Kazakhs, or with the Iranian Tajiks, than with fellow Uzbeks who speak a descendant of the Karluk language.

-In Turkmenistan, the Karluks are part of the Arabachy ethnographic group of Turkmens living in the Garlyk etrap (named after the tribe) of the Lebap velayat.